 Remove Duplicates Using Sorter Transformation in Informatica

-Before we start doing anything, First connect to Informatica repository service.
-In order to connect with the Repository service, we have to provide the Informatica Admin Console credentials.
-So, Please provide the appropriate Username and Password and click on Connect button as shown below.
+Before we start removing duplicates using sorter, connect to Informatica repository service.
+For this, we have to provide the Admin Console credentials.
+So, Please provide the appropriate Username and Password and click on the Connect button.

 Step 1: Creating Source Definition

 Once you connected successfully, Please navigate to Source Analyzer and define our Sources.
 In this example, we are using the already created SQL table (Internet Sales) as our source definition.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Please refer Database Source to understand the steps involved in creating a source definition

 Step 2: Creating a Target Definition

-In order to create a new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
-This will open the Mapping Name window as shown below.
-Here, you have to write a unique name for this mapping and click OK button.
+To create a new mapping, Please navigate to the Mappings menu in Menu Bar and select the Create.. option.
+It will open the Mapping Name window.
+Here, you have to write a unique name for this Mapping and click the OK button.

-Next, Drag and drop the [Internet Sales] source definition from Sources folder to the mapping designer and create sorter transformation.
-In order to remove duplicates, sorter transformation requires some data so, we have to connect the Source definition with the transformation using the Autolink.. option.
+Next, Drag and drop the [Internet Sales] source definition from Sources folder to the mapping designer and create a sorter transformation.
+The sorter transformation requires some data to remove the duplicates.
+So, we have to connect the Source definition with the transformation using the Autolink.. option.

-TIP: Please refer Sorter Transformation in Informatica article to understand the steps involved in configuring Sorter transformation.
+TIP: Please refer to Sorter Transformation article to understand the steps involved in configuring Sorter transformation.